 In 1985, the General Assembly passed legislation creating a self-insurance fund, the Risk Management Fund, and established a mechanism for claims adjustment, investigation and defense, as well as authorizing the settlement and payment of claims and judgments against the State.
 The General Assembly also utilizes the self-insurance fund for payment of State workers' compensation liabilities.
 The State currently maintains self-insurance for claims arising on or after September 15, 1985, under the Immunity Act and claims against the State, its officials or its employees arising under federal law.
-See Notes 6(H), 6(I), 21 and 37 to the financial statements appended to this Official Statement.
+See Notes 6-H-I and 21 to the financial statements appended to this Official Statement for a description of the Risk Management Fund.
 Judgments awarded against the State for which there is no insurance coverage or that are not payable from the Risk Management Fund ordinarily require a legislative appropriation before they may be paid.